 A further direct consequence of the dispute was the decision by IBOA's Executive Committee to seek to affiliate to the Irish Congress of Trade Unions (ICTU).
 ICTU had been of considerable practical assistance to IBOA during the course of the dispute.
 The IBOA Executive Committee also recognised that in the new era of social partnership that was energing, Congress would be in a position to influence public policy in a number of areas of economic and social development as well as core issues such as pay and the industrial relations framework

 Since IBOA formally affiliated to ICTU in July 1993, the Union has played an active and positive role in the organisation.
 IBOA has been represented on the Congress Executive and has figured prominently in ICTU's key debates and campaigns in recent years.

-The Union has continued to grow in recent years on the back of a number of important advances for its members.
+The Associatiion continued to grow in the first years of the new millennium on the back of a number of important advances for its members.
 At the same time. this additional leverage has enabled the Union to ensure further benefits for membership whenever opportunities arise.
-Membership has increased to almost 22,000 and progress has been made in enhancing members' terms and conditions.
+Membership increased to almost 24,000.

 However, the onset of the banking crisis from the summer of 2008 plunged IBOA into a period of unprecedented turmoil within the sector as the Union moved into a defensive mode aimed at protecting members' jobs, terms and conditions against the backdrop of a severe contraction in Ithe financial sector - which resulted in over 12,000 job losses as well as a lengthy pay freeze – as the landscape of Irish banking changed quite dramatically.